 Crayons are surprisingly tricky to clean when they’ve gotten on fabrics because they’re waxy.
 That wax makes them adhere.
 Because of that, Sunbrella suggests first rubbing the stain with rubbing alcohol.
 Then, treat the stain with a mixture of dish soap and water to finish removing the stain.

 For the full Stain Removal Chart, visit here.
-Or browse our new collection of performance fabrics — Ballard Designs Performance Fabrics by Sunbrella, see why we love using performance fabrics in our home, and listen to our podcast episode with two experts from Sunbrella.
+Or browse our collection of performance fabrics — Ballard Designs Performance Fabrics by Sunbrella, see why we love using performance fabrics in our home, and listen to our podcast episode with two experts from Sunbrella.